Analytics

 - an anonymous installation ID.

-No personal data or query content is ever sent — no prompts, no file contents, no hostnames.
+No personal data or query content is ever sent — no prompts, no message text, no tool output, no file contents, no file paths, no credentials, no hostnames, no email addresses.
 The installation ID is a one-way SHA-256 hash of the machine's network adapter address, truncated to 16 hex characters; the raw address never leaves your device.
-Events are fire-and-forget: they never block Anton and failures are silently ignored.
+Events are fire-and-forget: they never block Anton and a failure to send is never surfaced to you.
+Failures on the measurement events are recorded in Anton's own debug log; failures on the other events are discarded without a trace.

 Opting out